Section 1.6 Display Values

 %display latex

-Revert to the default output with
+To return to the default output format, use

 %display plain